These Water Cycle Worksheets for Kids are a great way to teach them all about water and how it works!

 What are the stages of the water cycle?

-Water can go through many process as it travels the earth-atomosphere cycle.
+Water can go through many processes as it travels the earth-atmosphere cycle.
 There are a few stages that are most important.

 Evaporation

 The process by which water changes from a liquid state to a vapor and enters the atmosphere.
-This is change can be caused by temperature, humidity or wind.
+This change can be caused by temperature, humidity, or wind.

 Transpiration

-The process by which water evaporates from the pores or stoma from plants into the atmosphere.
+The process by which water evaporates from the pores or stoma of plants into the atmosphere.

 Condensation